Sexual Assault: What It Is, What to Do, Where to Go

 - Sexual assault can happen to both men and women, and both men and women can be sexual assailants.
-It also can happen between people of the same sex.
+It also can occur between people of the same sex.

 - Consent is a clear and freely given agreement for sexual contact.

 - Coercion is any kind of pressure or persuasion used to influence a person’s decision to engage in sexual activity.
 Coercion can be physical, verbal or emotional.

 - Sexual assault can occur between strangers or people who know each other, even those who are in a long-term relationship or are married.

 - Sexual assault is not about sex or an assailant’s sexual desires.
 It’s about exerting power and control over another person.
 This means that regardless of how someone dresses or acts or where or how they choose to spend their time, a person who is sexually assaulted is never to blame for the assault.
 The only person responsible for the assault is the assailant.

 What To Do If You Have Been Sexually Assaulted

 People who have been sexually assaulted react in many different ways – there is no right or wrong reaction.
 But there are some important things to consider and decisions to make in the aftermath of an assault, and they have been listed here.
 Even if your assault happened days, weeks, months or years ago, it is never too late – or less important – for you to seek help and start your healing process.

 - Get to a safe place as soon as you can.
 If the assailant poses an immediate danger to you or anyone else, call 911.

 - Once you are safe, contact someone you trust to be with you for support.
 This could be a friend, family member, resident assistant or even a specially trained sexual assault advocate.